Perfare/AssetStudio/README.md

 | Scene Hierarchy search box    | Search nodes using * and ? wildcards.
 Press Enter to loop through results or Ctrl+Enter to select all matching nodes
 | Asset List filter box         | Enter a keyword to filter the list of available assets; wildcards are added automatically
 | Diagnostics                   | press Ctrl+Alt+D to bring up a hidden menu and a new list
-| Bulid class structures        | Create human-readable structures for each type of Unity asset
+| Bulid class structures        | Create human-readable structures for each type of asset

 Other interface elements have tooltips or are self-explanatory.